aimee-mcneil-melville/ToDo-Full-Stack/README.md

 ## Stretch Goals

-- Write some tests for your api routes using `supertest`
+- Write some tests for your API routes using `supertest`
-- Add the ability to like / dislike comments (once you have done the migrations/seeds/queries/api routes, you will need to write some front end `api` functions and `React` components to display these - have a particular look at the `client/api/index.js` and `client/components/Post.jsx` for pointers on how to add client side api routes and front end components)
+- Add the ability to like / dislike comments (once you have done the migrations/seeds/queries/api routes, you will need to write some front end `api` functions and `React` components to display these - have a particular look at the `client/api/index.js` and `client/components/Post.jsx` for pointers on how to add client side API routes and front end components)